 Here are some photographs of the works;

-We will be undertaking a monitoring programme shortly, to help us understand how the structures are functioning under different conditions.
+We are undertaking a monitoring programme, to help us understand how the structures are functioning under different conditions.
 If you live locally and would be interested in volunteering e.g. taking photos during different weather events, please get in touch

 With special thanks to Catchment Designs Ltd team, Simon and Matt for scoping and delivering this first class project for us.